JameZUK/MusicDeduplicator/README.md

     Register for a free API key at AcoustID API Key Registration.
     The script will prompt you for the API key on the first run and store it in config.json.

-Configure Fuzzy Match Threshold (Optional)

-The script uses a fuzzy matching threshold for metadata comparison (default is 90).
-You can set a custom threshold during the initial run or by editing config.json.
+Configure Settings

+The script uses a configuration file config.json to store settings:

+    Fuzzy Match Threshold: Determines how closely metadata must match to be considered duplicates (default is 90).
+    Batch Size: Number of files processed in each batch (default is 1000).

+These settings can be modified directly in config.json or will be prompted during the first run if not present.

+Example config.json:

+json

+{
+    "acoustid_api_key": "YOUR_API_KEY_HERE",
+    "fuzzy_threshold": 90,
+    "batch_size": 1000
+}

 Usage
 Running the Script